-These little treats show up whenever Czechs organize a family party!
-They are called obložené chlebíčky, or in English, open-faced sandwiches.
+These little treats show up whenever Czechs throw a family party!
+They are called Obložené chlebíčky, or in English, open-faced sandwiches.

-Czech open-faced sandwiches are an excellent meal to feed a crowd.
-They‘re eaten at significant celebrations: birthdays, weddings, Christmas and New Year's Eve, and large family gatherings.
+Czech open-faced sandwiches are a perfect way to feed a crowd.
+They are enjoyed at all kinds of special occasions—birthdays, weddings, Christmas, New Year's Eve, and family gatherings.

 Read also: What do Czech eat at Christmas

-➜ Chlebíčky: A Czech Specialty with a Long History
+➜ Chlebíčky: Czech specialty with a long history

-The open-faced sandwich was invented in Prague by delicatessen shop owner Jan Paukert.
+The Czech open-faced sandwich was invented in Prague by Jan Paukert, the owner of a renowned deli.

-He lived in Prague during the so-called First Czechoslovak Republic (in the interwar period; 1918-1938), and his shop was considered to be one of the three most famous European delicatessen shops.
+He lived in Prague during the First Czechoslovak Republic (the interwar period, 1918–1938), and his shop was considered one of the three most famous delis in Europe.

-TIP: A bite-size open-faced sandwich is in Czech called jednohubka.
+TIP: A bite-size, open-faced sandwich is called jednohubka in the Czech language.

-The base of the chlebíček is formed by a slice of white bread called “veka“ in the Czech Republic (similar to a French baguette).
+The base of an open-faced sandwich is a slice of white bread known in the Czech Republic as "veka."
+Think of Czech veka as similar to a French baguette.

-Read on how to make homemade veka bread.
+Find out how to make homemade Veka bread.

 - dill pickles